Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 $ collie cluster snapshot load your-tag /path/to/backup # restore the tagged backup
 </pre>

-## Object cache and disk cache [ disk cache was removed after 0.5.6 ]
+## Object cache
 Generally speaking, we support _writeback_, which caches write update for a period of time and flushes dirty bits by a 'sync' request from Guest OS, routed by QEMU and _writethrough_, which means we don't need care about cache and backend consistency.
-In writethrough mode, in fact, QEMU won't issue 'sync' request at all.

-There are currently two cache supported by Sheepdog, one is object cache and another is disk cache.
-They are operating in different layers, object cache can be thought as local cache while disk cache control how we write to the every host disk.
-If disk cache is enabled, sheeps open() their object without O_DSYNC flag at backend, this means we take advantage of write cache built in the hard drive.

-Disk cache improves the performance of sheepdog, but you must be careful when you use it.

-Because if the disk cache is enabled, write requests to sheeps don't mean storing data to persistent storage.
-So explicit disk cache flushing is required when guest OSes issue sync request to their block device of QEMU.
-This sync request causes performance degradation.
-The degradation is serious especially in an environment which contains lots of VMs.

-The performance degradation is workload specific.
-So you should evaluate the effect of disk cache well.
-Object cache support both writeback and writhrough semantics.
 For writeback mode, you'll enjoy near native local image performance and for writethrough mode, we can also enjoy performance boost for read requests.
 (You can think it as read only cache)

-We can control which mode object/disk cache is on by manipulating the 'cache' option in QEMU command.
+We can control which mode object cache is on by manipulating the 'cache' option in QEMU command.
 For example,

 <pre>
 $ qemu-system-x86_64 --enable-kvm -m 1024 -drive file=sheepdog:test,cache=writeback